 xstartup the file:

-Add the following 3 lines of text into your new file:
+Add the following 3 lines of text to your new file:

 #!/bin/bash xrdb $HOME/.Xresources startxfce4 &